data-commons-alpha/data-commons/pages/admin/tool_overview.md

 ![](/data-commons/images/elk_demo.png)

 ## Redshift
 Redshift is a data warehouse solution offered by AWS and was initially used as the database for DCA.
 However Redshift is a columnar datastore that is designed for column optimized queries over gigabytes/terabytes of data.
-Furthermore, while Redshift uses indices to guide query plans, primary/foreign keys for the indices are not enforced.
-Thus, we assessed that Redshift currently doesn't support the operational use case for DCA and recommend transactional databases such as PostgreSQL or Microsoft SQL Server.
+Furthermore, while Redshift uses indices to guide query plans, primary/foreign keys for the indices are not enforced (import for BI, transactional analysis).
+Thus, we assessed that while Redshift could technically support DCA database requirements, Redshift is optimized for big data--which DCA currently doesn't have.